bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-I left the honeypot running for roughly 24 hours to observe what other countries would try to log into the vm.
+I left the honeypot running for roughly 24 hours to observe what other countries would try to log into the VM.
 The results are shown below:
 </br>
 <p align="center">
 FAILED_RDP_WORLDMAP: <br/>